How Alcohol Affects Mental Health?

 Did you know most health insurance plans cover substance use disorder treatment?
 Check your coverage online now.

-What are the Effects of Alcohol on Mental Health?
+What Are the Mental Effects of Alcohol?

 The effects of alcohol on mental health include anxiety, depression, sleep disturbances, and many others.